I Can See Your Voice Singapore

-I Can See Your Voice Singapore is a Singaporean English-language television mystery music game show based on the South Korean programme of the same title.
+I Can See Your Voice Singapore is a Singaporean English-language television mystery music game show based on the South Korean programme of the same title, featuring its format where guest artist(s) attempt to eliminate bad singers from the group, until the last mystery singer remains for a duet performance.
 It premiered on Channel 5 on 13 January 2025.

 Gameplay

 Format

-Presented with a group of six "mystery singers" that identified only by their occupation or alias, the guest artist(s) must attempt to eliminate bad singers from the selection without ever hearing them perform live, over the course of four rounds.
-They are also assisted with clues regarding singers' backgrounds, style of performance, and observations from a celebrity panel.
+Over the course of four rounds, the guest artist(s) must attempt to eliminate bad singers from a group of six "mystery singers", identified only by their occupation or alias, without ever hearing them perform live.
+They are assisted by clues regarding the singers' backgrounds, style of performance, and observations from a celebrity panel.
 At the end of a game, the last remaining mystery singer is revealed as either good or bad by means of a duet between them and one of the guest artists.

 The winning mystery singer, regardless of being good or bad, gets and eligibility for a chance to win a Nissan Leaf.

 Production

-Mediacorp formally acquired the rights to produce a local adaptation of I Can See Your Voice in Singapore in July 2024, with the in-house Mediacorp Studios assigning on production duties; this became the first to be locally adapted from an original South Korean game show, as well as an international singing-oriented television format outright, since Singapore Idol in 2004.
-(Note: Despite the recognition, Malaysia and Singapore recently co-produced their own Chinese-language adaptation of The Voice, broadcast by Astro AEC and Hub E City.)
+Mediacorp formally acquired the rights to produce a Singaporean adaptation of I Can See Your Voice for English-speaking audiences in July 2024, with the in-house Mediacorp Studios assigning on production duties; thus becoming the first to be locally adapted from a South Korean game show, as well as the international singing-based television programme outright, since Singapore Idol in 2004.
+(Note: Despite the recognition, Malaysia and Singapore recently co-produced their own Chinese-language adaptation of The Voice, which was broadcast by Astro AEC and Hub E City.)